Sonophoto/sioo/kernel/BuildOptions.md

 `#define NO_TOP_JUSTS`

-Prevent memory links for top state heavy systems (like counter-demo)
+Prevent memory leaks for top state heavy systems (like counter-demo)

 `#define NO_TOP_LEVEL_REFS`